101 Ultimate Weight Loss Tips for Summer 2020

-The next time you're trying hard to turn down that tempting piece of chocolate in pursuit of a slimmer body, just clench your muscles.
+The next time you're trying hard to turn down that tempting piece of pie in pursuit of a slimmer body, just clench your muscles.
 According to a 2011 study published in the Journal of Consumer Research, clenching a muscle has a pronounced effect on a person's willpower and makes it easier to look temptation in the face and say, "Not today."

 Add some cloves to your cooking.